Explore this Section

 *Students may be able to gain a waiver if a sufficient level of prior learning can be evidenced.

-This module draws in the basic principles of biological sensing within the research and clinical environments.
-Device design and engineering principles are discussed, with hands-on assessment of several devices commonly used within clinical practice.
-Students will gain an appreciation for sensor device and/or biological test selection, based on patient sampling methods, accuracy and time restraints/requirements.
-A number of anatomical structures will be evaluated focussing on their use to measure physiological properties, such as auditory and renal systems.
-Instrumentation used by medics to assess such systems will be discussed in detail.
-A series of lectures and tutorials will bring the student to a level at which they can evaluate the selection options for physiological measurement usage.
+This module draws on the basic principles of biological sensing within the research and clinical environments.
+Demonstrations and hands-on use of devices commonly used within clinical practice for physiological measurement will be included in this module.
+Students will also gain an appreciation for sensor device and/or biological test selection.
+A number of anatomical structures will be evaluated focusing on their use to measure physiological properties, such as the heart and lungs.
+Instrumentation used by medics to assess such systems will be discussed in detail, as well as instruments and technology used for physiological measurement in biomedical research.

 Medical Equipment and Technology Services Management